MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-reference.md

 #### Learn more URL

 Users may want to learn why their activity is being blocked.
 You can configure a site or a page that explains more about your policies.
-When you select **Provide a compliance URL for the end user to learn more about your organization's policies (available for Exchange workload only)**, and the user receives a policy tip notification, the *Learn more* link will point to the site URL that you provide.
+When you select **Provide a compliance URL for the end user to learn more about your organization's policies (available for Exchange workload only)**, and the user receives a policy tip notification in Outlook Win 32, the *Learn more* link will point to the site URL that you provide.
 This URL has priority over the global compliance URL configured with [Set-PolicyConfig -ComplainceURL](/powershell/module/exchange/set-policyconfig?view=exchange-ps).

 > [!IMPORTANT]